austinjones31/ts-deep-dive-job-search/README.md

 For noobs, that's great!
 For experienced developers with a background in type systems and object-oriented programming (OOP), not so much.
 They'll likely spend some time scratching their head when working in JS.
 Actually, an argument can definitely be made that typing systems should be introduced to juniors as early as possible.
 I definitely agree after learning TypeScript (TS).

-In an implicitly typed language, the type of a variable is implied in its definition and other mutations, yet the variable is never restricted to its original implied type.
+In an implicitly typed language, the type of a variable is implied by its definition and other mutations, yet the variable is never restricted to its original implied type.
 JavaScript fixed a little bit of this with the `const` keyword in ES6.
 Not too much and not nearly as much as say, Java, however.
 In JavaScript, any properties on an object can still be changed to whatever type you like if you are not using TS to strictly type.
 This gets very dangerous in large code bases.
 At the very best, it can require a ton of comments and developer focus to make sure something is never changed or coerced to a type that will not work with the operations working on that variable.
 The worst case scenario, of course, is production coming down.

 ## The decision to learn TS